kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 The content of the query body can be found in the `request.input.body` property

 ::: info
-The request body must be in JSON format.
+The request body must either be in JSON format or submitted as an HTTP form (URL encoded or multipart form data)
 :::

 For example, with the following request input: